 If you’re using Adobe Acrobat, checking the size of your PDF is simple.
 Just click on File, then Properties.
 You’ll see lots of information about your document, including its size.

 Larger files will take longer to upload, are cumbersome to share electronically (via email, for instance), and will use up your law firm’s file storage more rapidly.
-Also, while the courts accept larger file sizes, they prefer to handle smaller, optimized files.
+And even when the courts accept larger file sizes, they prefer to handle smaller, optimized files.

 So, how should you set about reducing the size of your PDF documents?
 Here are five quick tips.